-Some things make learning easier; things such as a great teacher, a friendly and safe environment, bright and colourful classrooms, and well-groomed grounds and physical environment.
-We are lucky at Saint Stephen’s College that we have all of these and more.
-Our quest has been to add to these fundamentals to enhance teaching and learning.
+Some things make learning more engaging; things such as innovative teachers, a friendly and safe environment, bright and colourful classrooms, and well-groomed grounds and physical spaces.
+At Saint Stephen’s College, these positive features occur by design and as a by-product of our mission to enhance teaching and learning.

 - State-of-the-art infrastructure